kubeshark/docs/src/pages/en/self_hosting.md

 kubeshark-ingress-ingress-nginx-controller-admission   ClusterIP      10.100.159.17   <none>                                                                  443/TCP                      74m
 ```
 Note down the Ingress Controller external IP, you'll use it soon.

+## SAML / SSO
+You can connect Kubeshark to your corporate IDP.
+Please reach out to us in order to configure KUbeshark to use your corporate IDP.

 ## Required Configuration Block